aws-samples/sample-ai-agent-accelerator/README.md

 - Ask questions and get answers
 - Implements Agentic RAG
 - Easily add additional tools for the agent to use
-- See conversation history and select to see past conversations
+- See conversation history and select to see past converations
 - Built-in auto scaling architecture (see docs below)
 - End to end observability with AgentCore GenAI observability and OpenTelemetry (OTEL)